This is not an illusion.

 Volume works by suspending millions of points of light in a physical 3D space with no moving parts.

-And since you don’t need headgear to experience Volume, groups of people of all ages can come together to experience something that’s future AF.
+And since you don’t need headgear to experience volumetric display technology, groups of people of all ages can come together to experience something that’s future AF.

 More 3D than that Tupac hologram.

 We’re sorry to break it to you, but the “Holograms” like the ones of Tupac or Michael Jackson aren’t actually holograms.
 In fact, they aren’t three-dimensional at all.
 They use an illusion developed in the 1800s called Pepper’s Ghost (a 2D reflection).
 Great for theatrical display or the interwebs, but not so great in person.